iloveicedgreentea/GoWatchIt/readme.md

 max: 10
 ```

 ### Handlers
 `/plexwebhook`
-This endpoint is where you should tell Plex to send webhooks to.
-It automatically processes them.
-No further action is needed.
-This handler does most of the work - Loading BEQ,  lights, volume, etc

 `/jellyfin`
-Coming soon

 `/minidspwebhook`
 This endpoint accepts commands used by minidsp-rs which are performed by EZbeq.
 Here is how to trigger it with Home Assistant